- Discover CSUB

 I graduated as an ADN back in 1983.
 After 13 years in critical care, I realized that I was ready for something different.
 I started working in community health, where I soon realized that I needed to get my BSN.
 I went through an RN-BSN program similar to this one, with online classes, new concepts and new technology.
 I worked full time and cared for a newborn throughout the program; it was difficult at times, but I gained so much knowledge and understanding of Nursing!
 I never regretted the decision, and I know my Nursing practice flourished because of the knowledge and experience gained through getting my BSN degree.
 My hope is you will find this journey to be exciting and will look for opportunities to apply your new-found knowledge.

 The Department of Nursing at CSUB work closely with our faculty, nursing leaders, ADN programs, and community members to craft a solid and current curriculum for the RN to BSN student.
 We receive positive feedback from the community and our students regarding the quality of our program.
 The CSUB RN to BSN Program is flexible so it can accommodate your work schedule.
 We currently offer all Nursing lecture courses online.
-This program is not intended for students residing outside of the Bakersfield, Visalia, or Lancaster areas, as we still require 125 hours of clinical for Community Health.
+The fall program is not intended for students residing outside of the Bakersfield, Visalia, or Lancaster areas, as we still require 125 hours of clinical for Community Health.

 You may access the program information above using the drop-down menus on the side of this page.
 Please contact Brynn Schock, the Program Advisor, at (661) 654-2610 or by email at email@example.com for transfer information and distance advising.